 Birds: Baltimore Oriole

-Their carefully constructed nests, are woven together with grass, reeds, moss, thread, bark, and anything the female Oriole can find in the vicinity.
+Their carefully constructed nests are woven together with grass, reeds, moss, thread, bark, and anything the Orioles can find in the vicinity.
 The nests are usually 3 to 4 inches deep and 2 to 3 inches across.
 They build a larger bottom chamber that is 3 to 4 inches wide, where she will lay her eggs.
 The nest will get hardened with bird dung.
 It hangs delicately from newly leafing branches of trees that thrive in their breeding regions.
 Some people say the nests look like socks drying on a clothes line, as they sway to the winds that have them in near constant motion.

 One of the most brilliantly colored songbirds in the Eastern US, the Orioles feathers are flaming orange and black.
 These birds share the heraldic colors of the coat of arms of 17th-century aristocrat, Lord Baltimore.
 Widespread east of the Great Plains, Baltimore Orioles are very common in open woods and tree groves with wide separation.
 This bird variety was formerly considered to belong to the same species as the western Bullock’s Oriole, under the combined name of Northern Oriole.
 Baltimoreans are working to keep the species alive, though efforts of fighting mother nature have their challenges.